Creatine is a top-tier workout supplement proven to boost exercise performance, muscle growth, and recovery.

 Your body produces creatine naturally and absorbs and stores it from foods like red meat, eggs, and fish.

-Athletes and gym-goers also often supplement with creatine because it has numerous muscle-building and performance-enhancing benefits.
+Athletes and gym-goers also often take creatine dietary supplements, such as creatine powder and creatine gummies, because they has numerous muscle-building and performance-enhancing benefits.

 Find the Perfect Supplements for You in Just 60 Seconds